GSto/digital-garden/notes/personal finance.md

 - Creating a budget spreadsheet and plan:
     - 1. Calculate monthly house income.
 Use a 12-month average if you have variable income.
     - 2. List all mandatory expenses -  E Mortgage, car payment, groceries, utilities.
 For expenses that change we look at the last three or four months and set that average as our budget.
-    - 3. List all mandatory annual expensives, divide by 12.
+    - 3. List all mandatory annual expenses, divide by 12.
     - 4. List all other recurring monthly charges. (ex.
 Netflix)
     - 5. List other annualized expenses (i.e. vacations, home improvement, clothing).
     - 5. Calculate your minimum monthly nut (aka "rice and beans money").